vazhnov/kubernetes-the-hard-way__vagrant/docs/01-prerequisites.md

 Once VirtualBox is installed you may chose to deploy virtual machines manually on it.
 Vagrant provides an easier way to deploy multiple virtual machines on VirtualBox more consistently.

-Download and Install [Vagrant](https://www.vagrantup.com/) on your platform.
+Download and install [Vagrant](https://www.vagrantup.com/) on your platform.

 - Windows
 - Debian